Ma-Jordan/Producer_Consumer_Program/README.md

 # Producer_Consumer_Program
-A program that implements producers and consumers to demonstrate multi-threaded processes and how mutex semaphores can be used.
+A program that implements producers and consumers threads to demonstrate multi-threaded processes and how mutex semaphores can be used.

 This compiled c code implements multiple producer and consumer threads.
 When running the code, the command line takes in 3 arguments.
 These are length of time the program should run, the number of producer threads, and the number of consumer threads.